PHPerKael/wan2_lora_trainer/README.md

 The only thing I ask of you is that you share your training parameters.
 This means also sharing what types of uses those parameters serve (creating a consistent character Lora isn't the same as creating a Lora with varied images), so sharing what types of uses x training parameters serve would be great.
 Why i ask about that?
-Well, it could be great to have a database of (wich parameters i must to set up correctly to have a consistent character lora?
-As the example in this workflow).
+Well, it could be great to have a database of wich parameters i must to set up correctly to have a Lora that can do this (For example: the included workflow is setted up as default to create a consistent character, setting up dim 16, alpha 2.0, and network dropout to 0.2.
+It does not mean is the best but good result to not make so restrictive the character with the base model).